-These Poker terms and conditions together with ‘Our terms and conditions’ cover the agreement between you and us in relation to your use of the Poker Room and the Network.
+These Poker terms and conditions together with our general ‘terms and conditions’ cover the agreement between you and us in relation to your use of the Poker Room and the Network.

 ‘Bots’ are software programs or other devices which interact with the game software to play poker, while requiring little or no human intervention.
 They may use rules or artificial intelligence to make playing decisions.

 ‘Players/you/your’ means yourself and any customer of the Poker Room or Network.

 ‘Poker Room’ the poker room and any other poker games offered by us on this website.
 References to the Poker Room are also references to us.

 In addition to accepting these Poker terms and conditions, Players acknowledge and agree to be bound by the House Rules and Game Rules of the Poker Room as amended from time to time.

 - Players acknowledge that the Games may be played "for free" or "for real money".
 Subject to the powers of the Poker Room to restrict or refuse participation in the Games or to withdraw or suspend Games, participation in the Games is at the option, discretion and risk of the Player.
 By participating in "real-money" Games, the Player acknowledges and confirms that it is legal to do so in accordance with the laws of the Player's jurisdiction, and that he or she accepts that the Poker Room is unable to provide any warranties as to the legality or otherwise of his or her participation in "real-money" play at the Poker Room.

 - Any controversy or dispute among any Players or between one or more Players and the Poker Room shall be settled by the Poker Room whose decision shall be final and binding in all respects.
 The Poker Room requires that all controversies or disputes be reported by email.